Ancient Mew - Variants and Versions Differences

 The Ancient Mew card may be one of the most iconic and unique Pokemon cards produced to date.
 Less known are the different variants of the card and new collectors may not appreciate the subtle difference between versions.

-Quick reference guide - Check the copyright text to see which version you have:
+Quick reference guide - Check the copyright text:

 1999 Ancient Mew I (“Nintedo” error)